nasa/cumulus/README.md

 ### Install Local Dependencies

-We use Yarn for local package management
+We use npm for local package management

     $ npm install
     $ npm run bootstrap